szaranger/superdom/README.md

 ####Tree Traversal

+#####.children()

+Get the children of each element in the set of matched elements, optionally filtered by a selector.

+#####.closest()

+For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree.

+#####.find()

+Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element.

 #####.next()

 Get the immediately following sibling of each element in the set of matched elements.
 If a selector is provided, it retrieves the next sibling only if it matches that selector.

+#####.nextAll()

+Get all following siblings of each element in the set of matched elements, optionally filtered by a selector.

+#####.nextUntil()

+Get all following siblings of each element up to but not including the element matched by the selector, DOM node, or superdom object passed.

 #####.prev()

 Get the immediately preceding sibling of each element in the set of matched elements, optionally filtered by a selector.

-#####.nextAll()

-Get all following siblings of each element in the set of matched elements, optionally filtered by a selector.

 #####.prevAll()

 Get all preceding siblings of each element in the set of matched elements, optionally filtered by a selector.

-#####.nextUntil()

-Get all following siblings of each element up to but not including the element matched by the selector, DOM node, or jQuery object passed.

 #####.prevUntil()

-Get all preceding siblings of each element up to but not including the element matched by the selector, DOM node, or jQuery object.
+Get all preceding siblings of each element up to but not including the element matched by the selector, DOM node, or superdom object.

 #####.closest()